Date of Award:

 Results from the pretest (n = 279) showed that parents’ experience of sexual trauma was related to greater sexual communication confidence.
 Pretest results also showed that parents who reported more general sexual knowledge and more child sexual development knowledge also reported greater parental confidence in sexual communication.
 Post-test mixed-design analysis of variance (n = 117) showed the information provided to the fact sheet and active learning group was not effective at increasing parental sexual communication confidence, however both groups showed gains in knowledge of child sexual development.
 This study was largely exploratory and should be built upon to attain the goals of promoting lifelong sexual health and healthy positive attitudes.

-Ferguson, Melissa M., "The Effects of an Active Learning Intervention on Increasing Parental Efficacy Regarding Sexual Communication with Toddlers and Young Children" (2021).
-All Graduate Theses and Dissertations.
+Ferguson, Melissa M., "The Effects of an Active Learning Intervention on Increasing Parental Efficacy Regarding Sexual Communication With Toddlers and Young Children" (2021).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8163.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .